skippa1da2flippa/brain_adaptive_training/README.md

 ## Mask random initialization

-The tensor $M$ is randomly initialized with either zero constraining each row to have at least a cell set to one.
+The tensor $M$ is randomly initialized with either zero or one while constraining each row to have at least a cell set to one.
 In other words each neuron in the newly create layer $h + 1$ has at least one connection with at least one neuron in the previous layer $h$.
+The learnable parameters $W$ and $b$ are initialized according to the *Kaiming weight initialization methods*.

 ## Forward pass